-Today, I have my friend Meri Cherry here to show us how to set up an Invitation to Create with flowers.
+Meri Cherry is here to show us how to set up an Invitation to Create with flowers.
 The process works for other creative invitations as well and is an easy way to incorporate more process art activities into your home.

 What is Process Art?

 If you’re a long time reader of The Artful Parent, then you are probably familiar with the term Process Art.

 Process Art is art about the making and the doing part of art, rather than the finished product.
 I have been passionate about Process Art for a long time and talk about it pretty much all the time over at my blog, Meri Cherry.

 I’ve become so passionate about it that I created a whole toolkit called the Process Art Toolkit, so that moms, dads, educators, caregivers, and grandparents can learn more about process art and how to easily implement it into your daily routine.

 One example of a process based activity I got directly from the toolkit is called an Invitation to Create (also known as a Provocation or Exploration.)

 Invitations to Create are mini activities you can set up for your child (set up takes only 5 minutes or so) that have great value, such as increasing fine and gross motor development, creative exploration, connection, communication, expression, and much more.

 This invitation to create, called Flower Bouquets, came from a list of 15 Invitations to Create in the toolkit.
 Basically, you set out a tray or placemat with a bouquet of flowers, a pair of scissors and several small vases with water.

 I recommend that you set this up when your children aren’t around.
 This adds to the exciting discovery of the activity and also makes setting up a more peaceful experience for you.
 No need to get elaborate; a simple bouquet to start with is just fine.